eliot-geek/Profession-CSharp-Developer/1. Introduction to the profession .NET Developer/01EmployeeManagementSystem/README.md

 HOMEWORK

-Difficulty Level: Simple  -  Modify the program to ensure that the number of employees in the department does not exceed 20 before the first round of layoffs.
+Difficulty Level: Simple  -  Modify the program to ensure that the number of employees in the department doesnot exceed 20 before the first round of layoffs.

 Difficulty Level: Intermediate  -  Create a department with 40 employees and perform multiple rounds of layoffs until no more than 30 employees are left in the department.